Trunked radio system: Control channels

 In essence, a trunked radio system is a packet switching computer network.
 Users' radios send data packets to a computer, operating on a dedicated frequency — called a control channel — to request communication on a specific talkgroup.
 The controller sends a signal to all radios monitoring that talkgroup, instructing the radios to automatically switch to the frequency indicated by the system to monitor the transmission.
-After the user is done speaking, the users' radios return to monitoring the control channel for additional transmissions.
+After the user is finished speaking, the users' radios return to monitoring the control channel for additional transmissions.

-This arrangement allows multiple groups of users to share a small set of actual radio frequencies without hearing each other's conversations.
+This arrangement allows multiple groups of users to share a small set of radio frequencies without hearing each other's conversations.
 Trunked systems primarily conserve limited radio frequencies and also provide other advanced features to users.

 Talkgroups

 A 'talkgroup' is an assigned logical group of users on a trunked radio system.
 Unlike a conventional radio which assigns users a certain frequency, a trunk system uses a number of frequencies allocated to the entire system.
 Then the control channel coordinates the system so talkgroups can share these frequencies seamlessly.
 The purpose is to dramatically increase system capacity with optimal use of frequencies.
-Many radios today treat talkgroups as if they were frequencies, since they behave like such.
-For example, on a radio scanner it is very common to be able to assign talkgroups into banks or lock them out, exactly like that of conventional frequencies.
+Many radios treat talkgroups as if they were frequencies, since they behave that way.
+For example, on a radio scanner it is common to assign talkgroups into banks or lock them out, exactly like conventional frequencies.